-Wyoming today is a rural, remote, mineral-based economy surrounded by states with larger population agglomerations and more diverse industrial activities.
-As will be explained herein, this outcome is not merely the result of modern economic policy choices.
-It is rooted in deep, long-term forces, including both its factor endowments and historical path dependencies, that cannot be overlooked when considering economic growth strategies today.
-This section will contend that innate geography has predisposed the population of Wyoming to be small and rural; and that in turn, the state has largely missed several waves of economic diversification that swept its neighborhood.
+Wyoming today is a rural, remote, mineral-based economy that is surrounded by states with larger population agglomerations and more diverse industrial activities.
+As will be explained in this section, this outcome is not merely the result of modern economic policy choices.
+It is rooted in deep, long-term forces, including both its factor endowments and historical path dependencies, which cannot be overlooked when considering economic growth strategies today.
+The historical analysis finds that innate geography has predisposed the population of Wyoming to be small and dispersed and that the state has missed several waves of economic diversification that swept its neighborhood and concentrated in larger agglomerations.
+Achieving future growth will require breaking this cycle of low population growth, at least to some degree and in some places.
+Given changes in technology that have made harsh environments more livable, this is possible, but policies to facilitate population growth may need to overcome historic barriers to this growth.